liuyuanmeng/waterstones-bookshop/README.md

 ### Features
 * Homepage - index of all books
 * Navbar - allow users to navigate across between different pages on the site and serching books by name or author
-* User Login/Register
+* User Login/Register Page
-* Account - users can find their profile and wishlist
+* Account Page - users can find their profile and wishlist
 * Book show page - detailed view of book, where you can add book to your wishlist, add review and delete review if you are the owner.
 Same subgerne added.
+* Wishlist Page
+All content was sourced from the [Waterstones](https://www.waterstones.com/) website

 ## Approach Taken
 Planning (day1) On the first day, we decided on the theme for our project and used Exaclidraw and Google Docs to record working progress and tasks. (day 2&3) We created the back end together, and after all the relations tested in insomnia, we decided to work on the front end separately.